sbolongaita/HLI_Cause-Specific-EVAM/README.md

 Scripts with prefix `1-` clean the data by filtering it to the countries, years, and causes of death that are relevant for the analysis.

-**Note:** Input data for this project can be found on [Dropbox](https://www.dropbox.com/sh/7p4w2zxwpbihhsj/AAAZAJhWgnRmaeEPgolnuvxya?dl=0).
+**Note:** Input data for this project can be found on [Dropbox](https://www.dropbox.com/sh/0mhbqkhq2834ijd/AABDMWb0eTDVtaRH8CHEJbYia?dl=0).
 These input data were pre-processed at basic, perfunctory level.
-The raw data will not be provided, however the code to pre-process the raw data can be reviewed here: `scr/raw-data-cleaning.R`.
+The raw data will not be provided due to size constraints, however the code to pre-process the raw data can be reviewed here: `scr/raw-data-cleaning.R`.

 ### 1-1.
 Country eligibility